SaxionLED/x80sv/README.md

   do this:
 >_x80sv:~/catkin_ws $ ping x80sv_

+- Log into the x80sv laptop by using ssh:
+>_hostpc:~/catkin_ws $ ssh x80sv _

+This is convenient, but not required.
+You can also start the software on the laptop by using the laptop itself!

 - Launch the robot drivers on the robot laptop:
 >_x80sv:~/catkin_ws $ roslaunch x80sv_bringup real_robot.launch_